nbittich/multipart2/examples/README.md

-`multipart` Examples
+`multipart2` Examples
 ===========================

-These example files show how to use `multipart` with the various crates it integrates with.
+These example files show how to use `multipart2` with the various crates it integrates with.

-These files carry the same licenses as [`multipart` itself](https://github.com/abonander/multipart#license), though this may be lightened to a copyright-free license in the near future.
+These files carry the same licenses as [`multipart2` itself](https://github.com/nbittich/multipart2#license), though this may be lightened to a copyright-free license in the near future.

 ## Client

-Examples for the client-side integrations of `multipart`'s API.
+Examples for the client-side integrations of `multipart2`'s API.

 [`hyper_client`](hyper_client.rs)
 ---------------------------------
 Author: [abonander]

-This example showcases usage of `multipart` with the `hyper::client::Request` API.
+This example showcases usage of `multipart2` with the `hyper::client::Request` API.

 ```
 $ cargo run --example hyper_client